 On the other hand, social work is a human-centered field, so studying on campus may have some distinct differences.
 GradSchools.com makes it easy for you to pinpoint the DSW and PhD Social work program that aligns with your professional and academic goals.
 Once you have chosen between the real and virtual classroom learning systems, you can generate listings in either the online or campus formats.
 Or, you can look for graduate schools by location; filter results by using the city, state or country tabs.

 Doctoral social work programs, unlike the MSW programs, are not subject to programmatic accreditation.
 However, the Council on Social Work Education (CSWE) considers faculty qualifications when evaluating programs for accreditation – having faculty with doctoral degrees is a plus.

 The Council on Social Work Education (CSWE) accredits BSW and MSW programs; doctoral programs have other standards applied.
 Since regulations vary between states, your state board may state that a doctoral program must be in a school that has an accredited master's program -- or that the university itself have regional accreditation.
 In most cases, candidates do earn a master's en route to a doctoral degree, so this may not be an issue for you.

-For graduate students and current social workers who aspire to work in administration, academia or research, the choice to enroll in a Social Work PhD or DSW program may be a great way to potentially advance in your chosen career.
+For graduate students and current social workers who aspire to work in administration, academia or research, a Social Work PhD or DSW program may be a great way to potentially advance in your chosen career.
 Whether you are interested in a clinical or leadership role, browse our sponsored program listings.
 Use our on-page navigation to contact prospective graduate schools.
 Take the next step today!